 At EHM Senior Solutions, our core purpose is to be a faith-based organization, called to provide quality care with compassion to our residents and clients we serve.
-Our core values and mission statement support this purpose.
+Our core mission and values support this purpose.

 Our values define us